MCFpy/mcf/docs/source/user_guide/post_estimation_diagnostics.rst

     my_mcf.gen_dict["outpath"]

-You can also specify this path through the ``gen_outpath`` parameter of the class :py:meth:`~mcf_functions.ModifiedCausalForest`.
+You can also specify this path through the ``gen_outpath`` parameter of the class :py:meth:`~mcf_main.ModifiedCausalForest`.
 The output folder will contain the jpeg/pdf-files of the plots as well as csv-files of the underlying data in the subfolder `ate_iate`.

 Correlation analysis